Getting Started in Farming: On the Home Farm

 3. When and under what conditions does the new person gradually assume the managerial reins of the business?

-4. How will eventual ownership of the farm be transferred to the younger generation upon retirement or death of parents or family?
+4. How will eventual ownership of the farm business and farm assets be transferred to the younger generation upon retirement or death of parents or family?

 Before starting a family farming arrangement, it is also essential that serious consideration be given to such matters as: